EDITOR’s NOTE: This was written pre-pandemic. So there are safety guidelines in play when ordering. Make sure to check

-It’s the most wonderful time, of the year…Sullivan’s opening weekend!
-There is no sign spring is on it’s way as powerful, as beautiful, and as fattening as these four simple words: 95-cent hot dogs.
+It’s the most wonderful time, of the year…Sullivan’s opening day on February 29th!
+There is no sign spring is on it’s way as powerful, as beautiful, and as fattening as these four simple words: half-price hot dogs.

 That’s right, Sullivan’s is back.
 And with all the jamokes who don’t know the Sully’s Rules (PS Hey, TLC!
 Sully’s Rules – about the goings ons in Sullivan’s is actually a show I’d watch)